spoonconsulting/cordova-plugin-background-upload/README.md

 ## Background Upload Plugin for Cordova

-This plugin provides an advanced file upload functionality that persists beyond app termination(android), runs in the background and continues even when the user suspended the application.
-The plugin includes progress updates and primarily designed for long-term transfer operations for resources like video, music, and large images.
+This plugin provides a file upload functionality that can continue to run while in background.
+It also includes progress updates which is suiltable for long-term transfer operations for large files.
 Due to platform limitations, only 1 concurrent upload is possible at any time.

 **Supported Platforms**
 - iOS